scriptTester1381/IsolatedBurp/README.md

 ```
 2. **Always Run With "sudo" (even if your user is part of Docker group):** When I was making the main script, I ran into quite a few permissions issues, like, a lot.
 One of the solutions I put into place was to put a check in the script that makes sure it gets ran with sudo user permissions.
 Although there were several reasons for this particular feature, the main reason had to do with conflicts between root and the logged in user.
 This script requires that the Docker container have host-level display permissions, and this temporary change can only be made by root, however, you can't just run the script within a root user shell, because that will result in there being cached files put into the root directory (this creates a huge cascade of problems, both with security and state saving).

-   So, to summarize, whenever you run the script, you must run:
+   So to summarize, whenever you run the script, you must run:
 ```bash
    sudo ./isolatedBurp.sh
 ```